Keystone School: Upper School graduation requirements

 All students will have completed no fewer than four Advanced Placement courses by the time of their graduation.
 No fewer than twelve hours of community service are also required to be eligible for commencement exercises.
 On average, 20% of the seniors are National Merit Finalists (which means that 20% of the seniors score in the top 0.5% of the SAT exam compared to all students who take the test in the state of Texas).
 Additionally, the average Keystone senior takes 7 AP exams with an average score of 4.5.
-Keystone students routinely excel in academic competitions, claiming top individual honors and three team awards at the Alamo Regional Science Fair, with students regularly qualifying for an all-expense-paid trip the INTEL International Science Fair; recently, students have taken first place in the regional WorldQuest History Day, and placed second at the National competition in Washington DC.
+Keystone students routinely excel in academic competitions, claiming top individual honors and three team awards at the Alamo Regional Science Fair, with students regularly qualifying for an all-expense-paid trip to the INTEL International Science Fair; recently, students have taken first place in the regional WorldQuest History Day, and placed second at the National competition in Washington DC.
 Colleges and universities recognize the excellence of students not only through the admissions process, but also through the merit aid awards students receive; during the past three years, Keystone's seniors were awarded an average of $150,000 per student in merit scholarships.
 Seniors averaged between 1300-1400 on the old SAT.
 The class of 2008 averaged 2083 out of 2400 on the new SAT.
 Students in grades K-8 average over 90% on the Stanford Achievement Test.
 The seniors of 2014 managed to average a score of 2240 out of 2400.